-“Free schedule, come and go when I want to.
-I only have a few classes, easy-going.
-Still have time to do things that I like.”
+“Mr free schedule - coming and going when I want to.
+I only have a few classes, which is easy-going.
+I still have time to do things that I like.”

 9. What is the most challenging task as a senior?

-“Probably just like coming to teams with the fact that your leaving, that you’re almost done, we’ve been coming to school our entire lives, it’s excited and nerve-racking at the same time.
-Getting all my stuff in order, they’re a lot of getting my ducks in order, senior year has been more calm rather than my JR. The most diffract part would have to be that I am going to be done with school.”
+“Probably just coming to terms with the fact that you're leaving, that you’re almost done.
+We’ve been coming to school our entire lives - it’s excited and nerve-racking at the same time.
+Getting all my stuff in order... there's a lot of getting my ducks in order.
+Senior year has been more calm rather than my junior year.
+The most difficult part would have to be that I am going to be done with school.”

 10. Are you going to miss going to school here after you graduate?

-“I probably have mixed feelings about it, I might miss it sometime but I’m excited about moving on with the next chapter of my life.
+“I probably have mixed feelings about it.
+I might miss it sometimes but I’m excited about moving on with the next chapter of my life.
 I’ll miss my friends more than school.”

 Hannah Beeman had the choice to pick what kind of animal she would want to be - she picked a cat, but luckily we have her as a human being.
 She is always fun, loving, and ready to participate in anything we do here at school.
 I hope you have good luck in your future.